-The Republic of Georgia certainly has some serious benefits associated with the tax system, compared to high tax countries like much of Western Europe, USA, Australia etc. That said, in a tax system that is still developing rapidly, you’ll find a lot of tax advice online that is either very outdated or simply incorrect.
+The Republic of Georgia certainly has some serious benefits associated with its tax system, compared to high tax countries like much of Western Europe, the USA, Australia, and others.
+That said, in a tax system that is still developing rapidly, you’ll find a lot of tax advice online that is either very outdated or simply incorrect.

-Tax myths are prevalent and we, as an international led firm, have been working hard to debunk all of the most pernicious ones that could land you in trouble So you can get correctly informed about your tax liabilities.
+Tax myths are prevalent and we have been working hard to debunk all of the most pernicious ones that could land you in trouble, so that you can get correctly informed about your tax liabilities.

 The pervasive misunderstanding of some of these myths means that even Revenue Service (RS) employees often provide incorrect advice.
-Meaning that sitting down with a front desk assistant at an RS office should not be seen as a way to get 100% reliable information.
+The reality is, sitting down with a front desk assistant at an RS office should not be seen as a way to get 100% reliable information.

-The 10 myths below are some of the most common that we hear flouted around on Facebook groups and in dealings with many new clients who come to us having been given incorrect advice.
-You can click through to find additional information and references where relevant.
+The 10 myths below are some of the most common that we hear flouted around on Facebook groups and in our interactions with many new clients who come to us having been given incorrect advice.
+(You can follow the links to find additional information and references where relevant.)

 Myth #1: Income Earned from Abroad is Tax Free

 Possibly the most common, as well as the most dangerous myth that’s making rounds in the Georgian expat community, is that any and all income received from abroad is tax-free in Georgia.